 Did you know avocados are fruit?
 With heart-friendly nutrients monounsaturated fat and vitamin E, avocados are a smart pick for cardiovascular health.
 Try them at breakfast for a new spin on "birds in a nest."
 Break one whole egg into half a pitted avocado and bake for 20 minutes in a 425°F oven.
 Serve with a spoonful of your favorite salsa.

-These pink-orange fruits provide vitamin A through an especially potent form of beta-carotene for healthy skin and eyes.
-In fact, the form of beta-carotene in papayas may be even easier for our bodies to use than the kind in carrots or tomatoes.
+These pink-orange fruits provide vitamin A through beta-carotene for healthy skin and eyes.
 Fat in a meal or snack increases the amount of beta-carotene the body absorbs, so pairing papaya with avocados and chopped fresh mint in a sweet yet savory salad is nutrition-savvy and delicious.
+One cup of papaya cubes are an excellent source of vitamin A and vitamin C and are a good source of potassium and folate.